-Cash flows from financing activities for the three months ended March 31, 2016 and 2015 include activities associated with share repurchases, debt repayment, stock option exercises and payments to non-controlling interests.
-During the three months ended March 31, 2016 and 2015, we spent \$11.7 million and \$4.0 million, respectively, increasing our repurchases of common stock.
-During each of the three months ended March 31, 2016 and 2015, we used \$1.5 million to repay the senior secured term loan.
-Stock option exercises provided proceeds of \$0.4 million and \$0.2 million for the three months ended March 31, 2016 and 2015, respectively.
-Distributions to non-controlling interests were \$0.4 million and \$0.7 million for the three months ended March 31, 2016 and 2015, respectively.
+Cash flows from financing activities for the six months ended June 30, 2016 and 2015 include activities associated with share repurchases, debt repayment, stock option exercises and payments to non-controlling interests.
+During the six months ended June 30, 2016 and 2015, we spent \$19.7 million and \$44.0 million, respectively, on repurchases of our common stock.
+During the six months ended June 30, 2016 and 2015, we used \$47.8 million and \$17.7 million, respectively, to repurchase portions of our senior secured term loan and make scheduled repayments of our senior secured term loan.
+Stock option exercises provided proceeds of \$1.0 million and \$0.2 million for the six months ended June 30, 2016 and 2015, respectively.
+Distributions to non-controlling interests were \$1.1 million and \$1.3 million for the six months ended June 30, 2016 and 2015, respectively.

-Liquidity Requirements after March 31, 2016
+Liquidity Requirements after June 30, 2016

 On September 12, 2014, we acquired certain assets and assumed certain liabilities of Mortgage Builder Software, Inc. ("Mortgage Builder").
 The Mortgage Builder purchase agreement provides for the payment of up to \$7.0 million in potential additional consideration based on Adjusted Revenue (as defined in the purchase agreement).
-We have estimated the fair value of the Mortgage Builder potential additional consideration to be \$1.8 million as of March 31, 2016.
-The amount ultimately paid will depend on Mortgage Builder's Adjusted Revenue in the three consecutive 12-month periods following closing.
-There have been no payments made related to the first 12-month period following closing.
+We have estimated the fair value of the Mortgage Builder potential additional consideration to be \$1.8 million as of June 30, 2016.
+The amount ultimately paid will depend on Mortgage Builder's Adjusted Revenue in the three consecutive 12-month periods following acquisition.

 On November 21, 2014, we acquired certain assets and assumed certain liabilities of Owners Advantage, LLC ("Owners").
 The Owners purchase agreement provides for a payment of up to \$7.0 million of potential additional consideration based on Adjusted Revenue (as defined in the purchase agreement) earned in the two consecutive 12-month periods following closing.
-We estimated the fair value of the Owners contingent consideration to be \$2.3 million as of March 31, 2016.
-The amount ultimately paid will depend on Owners' Adjusted Revenue earned in the two consecutive 12-month periods following closing.
-There have been no payments made related to the first 12-month period following closing.
+We estimated the fair value of the Owners contingent consideration to be \$2.3 million as of June 30, 2016.
+The amount ultimately paid will depend on Owners' Adjusted Revenue earned in the two consecutive 12-month periods following acquisition.

 On July 17, 2015, we acquired CastleLine.
 A portion of the purchase consideration totaling \$10.5 million is payable to the sellers over four years from the acquisition date, including \$3.8 million to be paid to certain of the sellers that is contingent on future employment.
-As of March 31, 2016, \$1.9 million of the \$10.5 million that is payable over four years from the acquisition date and none of the \$3.8 million purchase consideration that is contingent on future employment has been paid to the sellers.
+As of June 30, 2016, \$1.9 million of the \$10.5 million that is payable over four years from the acquisition date and none of the \$3.8 million purchase consideration that is contingent on future employment has been paid to the sellers.

-During the second quarter of 2016, we expect to distribute \$0.4 million to the Lenders One members representing non-controlling interests and repay \$1.5 million of the senior secured term loan.
-In April 2016, we repurchased a portion of our senior secured term loan with a par value of \$28.0 million at a 13.1% discount
+During the third quarter of 2016, we expect to distribute \$0.4 million to the Lenders One members representing non-controlling interests and repay \$1.5 million of the senior secured term loan.